 I don’t write about criminal cases on this blog for a reason: I know nothing about them.
 But Donati v.
 State is a criminal case that teaches us a lesson in how to get an email into evidence at trial.
-In medical malpractice and product liability cases, this is something you often need to be able to do.
+In medical malpractice and product liability cases, this is something you often need to do.

 The Facts of Donati v.
 State